 On day 3 now of my cleanse, and no juice… very upset about it, as I was looking forward to something new and fresh.
-My juice place closed early today due to the weather, apparently rain scares people away from juices and as a Canadian it leaves me wondering what they would do if they dealt with snow… so, I’m kind of bitter about it, as I had a new recipe in mind, but hey tomorrow is another day.
+My juice place closed early today due to the weather.
+Apparently rain scares people away from juices and as a Canadian it leaves me wondering what they would do if they dealt with snow.
+So, I’m kind of bitter about it, as I had a new recipe in mind, but hey tomorrow is another day.
 So, my morning consisted of three espressos… yes, three… and a ton of water to keep me feeling full until lunch time.

 From there, drain the potatoes and season them with cajun (two tablespoons) and table salt (three teaspoons) mix it up and let sit.
-Begin sauteing the garlic, once the garlic is a nice golden brown, throw in the potatoes, let them cook for roughly ten to fifteen minutes; then, throw in the bell peppers and broccoli, cook for roughly five to eight minutes, make sure to keep stirring and stirring, so that the garlic and potatoes don’t begin to stick to the pan.
+Begin sauteing the garlic, once the garlic is a nice golden brown, throw in the potatoes.
+Let them cook for roughly ten to fifteen minutes; then, throw in the bell peppers and broccoli.
+Cook for roughly five to eight minutes, make sure to keep stirring and stirring.
+So that the garlic and potatoes don’t begin to stick to the pan.

-This recipe can be done in the oven, and I usually do it in the oven, but as you are aware from last post, my oven over here is not functioning.
-If done in the oven, use three cloves of garlic with one tablespoon of garlic powder over the potatoes, and follow the same sequence, by adding the vegetables once the potatoes are relatively cooked.
-Oven temperature should be between 380 to 405, nothing more, timing in roughly the same.
+This recipe can be done in the oven, and I usually do it in the oven.
+But as you are aware from last post, my oven over here is not functioning.
+If done in the oven, use three cloves of garlic with one tablespoon of garlic powder over the potatoes.
+And follow the same sequence, by adding the vegetables once the potatoes are relatively cooked.
+Oven temperature should be between 380 to 405, nothing more.
+Timing in roughly the same.
 This is what the finished product looks like… pretty delicious.

 There you have it, super quick, super easy and extremely nutritious.

-Side note: I should be taking a multi-vitamin, but I despise pills, plus I always forget to take them regularly, so I research foods (fruits and vegetables) that have high levels of the vitamins and nutritions I’m lacking in my body and just incorporate them into my diet.
-So, if you are anything like me, there is a little tip for you… because natural resources are much better than feeding your body with anything formulated in the lab, regardless if they label it ‘organic’ or ‘natural’, if it is in a pill form, it isn’t natural or organic.
+Side note: I should be taking a multi-vitamin, but I despise pills.
+Plus I always forget to take them regularly, so I research foods (fruits and vegetables) that have high levels of the vitamins and nutritions.
+And incorporating them as to what I’m lacking in my body.
+So, if you are anything like me, there is a little tip for you.
+Because natural resources are much better than feeding your body with anything formulated in the lab.
+Regardless if they label it ‘organic’ or ‘natural’, if it is in a pill form, it isn’t natural or organic.

 In addition to this great news, I have actually lost two pounds.
 I know it isn’t healthy losing two pounds in three days, but if and when done correctly it isn’t harmful on the body.
 Cutting out the alcohol, which has a lot of sugar, along with meat, allows the body to digest quicker and easier.
 And, the water intake aids in filling full, therefore eating less, and helps flush out our system.

 Anyways, on to day four!!